-During this course you will gain more in-depth knowledge of Swahili.
+During this course you will gain more in-depth knowledge of Swahili, grammarwise and vocabularywise.

-Course material: Swahili course (part 2) by Lowani Afrika Talencentrum Portfolio’s
+Course material: Swahili course (part 2) by Lowani Afrika Talencentrum and portfolio’s.

 Objectives of the Swahili course 2: A2/B1

-Speaking: A common conversation about different subjects like work, life in general, culture, politics and economics.
+Speaking: A common conversation about different subjects like work, life in general, sport, politics, economics and corruption: A2

-Listening: To understand a standard speech or a presentation about the above mentioned subjects.
+Listening: To understand a standard speech or a presentation about the above mentioned subjects: B1

-Writing: You will be able to write a short paper about a certain subject.
+Writing: You will write a short paper about a certain subject: A2

 This will be a subject-oriented course.
-After reading about a certain subject you will learn the vocabulary and grammar you need to write, talk and listen about this subject.
+After reading about a certain subject you will learn the vocabulary and grammar in order to write, talk and listen about this subject.
 This way we will explore the language to the full.